1packageBombay Biryani Masala, or 1 Tablespoon homemade Biryani Masala plus powdered spices.

 Thoroughly wash and clean mutton.
 In a large bowl, combine mutton, ginger-garlic paste, and Biryani spices.
 Mix it well and set it aside.

 Heat oil in an InstantPot or Pressure cooker on medium heat.
 Add marinated Mutton and fry the meat and spices until fragrant.
-Cover and pressure cook on high for 25 minutes.
+Cover and pressure cook on high setting for 25 minutes in an InstantPot.
+Cook on low heat for 25 minutes in a pressure cooker after 2 whistles.

 Meanwhile, bring water to boil in a large pan and add washed Basmati rice, whole spices, green chili, salt, and lemon juice.
 Cook until rice is partially cooked or aldente.
 Take out the rice in a large colander and drain all the water.
 Set it aside.
 Release the pressure of IP and set the curry aside.